Peer to Peer File Sharing and Copyright Infringement Policy

 Alaska Pacific University will implement the technology-based deterrents to include bandwidth shaping and traffic monitoring devices.

 IV.
 REQUIREMENT THREE: ALTERNATIVES TO ILLEGAL DOWNLOADING

-Alaska Pacific University will publish a list of legitimate download services that serve as legal alternatives to illegal downloading.
-This will be published periodically (at least once per semester – 3 times a year) to avail users of the most recent listings of legal alternatives available at the time of publication.
+Alaska Pacific University will publish a list of legitimate download services that serve as examples of legal alternatives to illegal downloading.
+This will be published periodically (at least once per semester – 3 times a year) to highlight the most recent listings of legal alternatives available at the time of publication.
 (See Appendix C).

 V. APPENDIX A: ANNUAL DISCLOSURE TO USERS DESCRIBING COPYRIGHT LAW AND CAMPUS POLICIES RELATED TO VIOLATIONS OF COPYRIGHT LAW

 It is the policy of the Alaska Pacific University that users are prohibited from using Alaska Pacific University’s information systems to illegally download or share copyrighted materials, including but not limited to images, music, games, movies and videos.
 Such activity is illegal and may subject users to a variety of serious penalties.
 It may also inadvertently expose confidential information and/or make computers insecure.